-Net rental property losses are shown at Net rent item 20 on page 11 of your tax return supplementary section.
+Net rental property losses are shown at item 20 Net rent on page 11 of your tax return (supplementary section).
 Only include this amount if you have shown a rental loss - you will have printed L in the LOSS box at the right of Net rent.
 The value of any net property loss is counted as income for ATI purposes.